RLBot/RLBotGUI/README.md

 If you just want to use this GUI, you can go download the installer from https://drive.google.com/drive/folders/1LZdTVPQeqO0ZGtelQE3yPyBlvC_pqsGT?usp=sharing

-When installing, choose "Install just for me," otherwise it will be necessary to run the program as administrator all the time.

 It will put "RLBotGUI" in your Windows start menu.

 ## Dev Environment Setup